Kilometers of caves, Monet's Garden replicated, and the art of papermaking

 Caves upon caves

 Go caving in the four-kilometer-long Ryuga Cave System in Kami.
 Not far from Kochi City, enter a subterranean world.
 Formed hundreds of millions of years ago, the caves have evidence of a prehistoric presence dating back over two millennia.

 Make traditional Japanese paper in Ino.
 This decorative craft has many uses, from letter writing to gift wrapping.
 Invent your own way to use your original handmade paper.

 If you are in Kochi City during the beginning of August, be sure to attend the Yosakoi Summer Festival.
 One of the most epic festivals in Japan, dance teams do their best to gain the attention of onlookers.
 The whole event culminates in a spectacular fireworks display that should not be missed.

 In August, watch the Tosa Tug-of-War Festival where teams compete against each other and also try to pull a bus.
 This yearly festival has a history that dates back to the Edo era.
-You are welcome to participate if you register.
+You are welcome to participate.

 Visit the Shikoku Automobile Museum in nearby Konan City, where you can see exotic and rare foreign and Japanese cars from the 1960s and '80s.
 This period was arguably the heyday of the automobile in terms of glamor.
 The museum is accessible from Kochi City by train.

 * The information on this page may be subject to change due to COVID-19.